Frequently Asked Questions

 What is "concert attire"?

-Male: Concert Band students are to wear black slacks, a white tuxedo shirt, black cummerbund and bow tie.
-Black socks and black shoes are required.
-Symphonic Band students will wear the above along with a tuxedo jacket.: Female students may choose between the Sweetheart Short Sleeve Swing dress or the Sweetheart Blouse and Palazzo Pants set.
+Male band students are to wear black slacks, a white tuxedo shirt, black cummerbund and bow tie.
+Black socks and black dress shoes are required.
+Students will wear the above along with a tuxedo jacket.
+Female students may choose between the Sweetheart Short Sleeve Swing dress or the Sweetheart Blouse and Palazzo Pants set.

 Where can I buy/rent approved concert attire?

 The male concert attire is available for rent or purchase.
-The concert dress package of a tuxedo shirt, cummerbund, and bow tie is available to rent for the school year for $15 or to purchase new for $30.
-The symphonic students in addition will pay $30 to rent a tuxedo jacket for the school year.
+The concert dress package of a tuxedo shirt, cummerbund, and bow tie is available to purchase from the school new for $27.
+In addition students can pay $30 to rent a tuxedo jacket for the school year.
 The female attire is available for purchase only.
 Uniform moms will be at the school to assist students with sizing prior to the first concert of the season.

 Do I need to buy an instrument?